sgrebnov/cordova-simulate/README.md

 A browser based plugin simulation tool to aid development and testing of Cordova applications.

+<mark>Note that this is currently a work in progress / prototype!
+It still lacks a bunch of functionality, and may be quite buggy.</mark>

 It is somewhat based on [Apache Ripple&trade;](http://ripple.incubator.apache.org/), but aims to improve it in the following ways:

 1. Separates the simulation UI from the app (to improve the debugging experience, and allow for using modern browser developer tools).
 This also protects the UI from a misbehaving app.
 2. Allows plugins to define their own simulation UI.

-**Note that this is currently a work in progress / prototype!
-It still lacks a bunch of functionality, and may be quite buggy.**

 # Installation